Sunday, August 24, 2025

 I found my voice, and a country dear

-When the ax fell down and split the stone
+When the ax fell down and split the stone.

 Once a sailing ship does sink

-You must quickly think
+You must quickly act and think

 So, I pulled with all my might